Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Acknowledgements

 Many thanks to Amelia Andersdotter for a very thorough review of the first draft of this document.
-Thanks also to John Todd for discussions on this topic, and to Stephane Bortzmeyer, Puneet Sood and Vittorio Bertola for review.
-Thanks to Loganaden Velvindron for useful updates.
+Thanks to John Todd for discussions on this topic, and to Stephane Bortzmeyer, Puneet Sood and Vittorio Bertola for review.
+Thanks to Daniel Kahn Gillmor, Barry Green, Paul Hoffman, Dan York, John Reed, Lorenzo Colitti for comments at the mic.
+Thanks to Loganaden Velvindron for useful updates to the text.

 Sara Dickinson thanks the Open Technology Fund for a grant to support the work on this document.